-Ms. Wadley became the director of social services through a circuitous set of circumstances.
+Mary E. Wadley became the director of social services through a circuitous set of circumstances.
 While employed as a school nurse, she first came to the attention of Mrs. John L. Wilkie, a member of the board of managers of the Bellevue Hospital Nurses' Training School.
 Mrs. Wilkie had gone to Boston to gain first-hand knowledge of the Massachusetts General Hospital social services department, founded by Dr. Richard Cabot in 1905.
 At Massachusetts General Hospital, Dr. Cabot was utilizing a nurse to provide social services for the patients.
 Impressed with what she had seen at Massachusetts General Hospital, Mrs. Wilkie persuaded the Bellevue trustees to authorize the salary for a nurse with the requisite qualities and training necessary to perform social service work at Bellevue.
 After obtaining the necessary authorization, Mrs. Wilkie started looking for a nurse.
 Finding the right nurse was not easy because very few nurses had training in social services.
 Mrs. Wilkie consulted Lillian Wald, the founder of the Henry Street Settlement and a leading proponent for communitybased medical care, who recommended a nurse named Mary E. Wadley, who at the time was taking care of 1,300 school children in the "Italian" section of the city.
 Mrs. Wilkie invited Ms. Wadley to tea and told her about the position.
 Ms. Wadley eagerly accepted the job, which she could organize and develop as the situation warranted since the position was entirely new.
 Also, as a graduate of the Bellevue training school, Ms. Wadley would be returning to Bellevue, which would be like coming home again.
 As borne out by subsequent results, the decision to select Mary E. Wadley for the position was well founded.2

 For Mary E. Wadley, the Social Service Department was more than just "a mere clearing house."
-Instead the department served a far more sublime and noble purpose - to intervene on behalf of the patients, not as

-"cases" but as human beings, in order to alleviate their anxiety, ease their suffering, elevate their spirit, raise their morale and thereby reclaim and mend broken lives and create a happier and more productive class of citizens.
+Instead the department served a far more sublime and noble purpose - to intervene on behalf of patients, not as "cases" but as human beings, in order to alleviate their anxiety, ease their suffering, elevate their spirit, raise their morale and thereby reclaim and mend broken lives and create a happier and more productive class of citizens.

-Noteworthy is Ms. Wadley's account of the ravages of alcoholism and the Bellevue's determined efforts to directly confront and solve this problem.
-Also significant is her explanation for the dramatic improvement in the condition of the patients, which she attributes to the availability of community-based medical and social programs.
-And equally impressive and instructive is her stress on the concept of "service" as the fundamental principle that all social workers should follow as well as her call for practical training for social service workers, prevention of illness through education, service for vulnerable populations, and research on the effects of illegitimacy on the development of the child, all of which are issues that the social work profession grapples with to this day.
+In the speech, Ms. Wadley discussed the ravages of alcoholism and the Bellevue's determined efforts to directly confront and solve this serious problem.
+She also discussed the concept of "service" as the fundamental principle that all social workers should follow and called for creation of several new programs, such as practical training for social service workers, prevention of illness through education, service for vulnerable populations, and research on the effects of illegitimacy on the development of the child.